 Our coatings are frequently used on cooking and baking utensils and on other surfaces that come into contact with food.
-Many of our coating systems are designed to ensure that the finished product fulfils the numerous statutory and regulatory requirements for food contact materials, both in Europe and in the USA.
+Many of our coating systems are designed to ensure that the finished product fulfils the numerous statutory and regulatory requirements for food contact materials in all major sales regions world wide.

-EU No. 1935/2004 - Regulation on materials and articles in contact with food
+EU Reg.
+1935/2004 - Regulation on materials and articles in contact with food

-EU No. 10/2011 - Regulation on plastic materials and articles that have contact with food
+EU Reg.
+10/2011 - Regulation on plastic materials and articles that have contact with food

 The European Union has prescribed special rules for the various materials.
 So far, this has only taken the form of a positive list in the field of plastics, with Regulation 10/2011.
 For other materials that are also used in the coatings, specific regulations are yet to be adopted.
 The legal complexity and challenges increase layer by layer in the material mix; for example, in the case of cookware: Coating, metal or alloy, plastic, glass.